For Teachers & Administrators

 Registration & structure

-Register with OAS, set up ProjectBoard, decide fair format (school-only vs. advancing to district), draft participation requirements
+Register with your state affiliate fair, set up ProjectBoard, decide fair format, draft participation requirements

 Months 5–6